sbaack/FacebookQuantifier/readme.md

 ## What data is captured?

-The following activities are captured.
+Facebook is constantly changing what information is included in the downloadable archive and how it is structured.
+Since the first publication of the FacebookQuantifier, [several data points have been changed or removed](#changes-to-the-data-provided-by-facebook).
 For an overview of the data Facebook provides, see <https://www.facebook.com/help/930396167085762>.
+At the moment, FacebookQuantifier scans for the following data points, some of which are only available in older versions of the downloadable archive:

 | Item                      | Description                                                                |
 |:--------------------------|:---------------------------------------------------------------------------|